-Between 1994 (when the state gas excise tax was last increased) and 2017, when the Legislature passed SB 1 (Beall), California's population and travel increased ,while revenues for maintenance and improvement of state highways and local roads failed to keep pace.
+Between 1994 (when the state gas excise tax was last increased) and today2017, when the Legislature passed SB 1 (Beall), California's population and travel increased and travel in the state have increased, while revenues for maintenance and improvement of state highways and local roads have-failed tonot keptep pace.
 In fact, by 2017 the value of the existing state gasoline tax had eroded to roughly half of its 1994 value due to inflation and improvements in vehicle fuel efficiency.
 SB 1 provides an ongoing source of approximately \$5 billion in revenue to invest in state highways, local roads, regional improvements, public transportation and active transportation and will allow California to reverse the trend of deteriorating transportation infrastructure.